-All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2018 should qualify for the Section 179 Deduction (assuming they spend less than $3,500,000).
+All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2021 should qualify for the Section 179 Deduction (assuming they spend less than $3,500,000).
+Congress has stopped the Section 179 roller coaster of the past few years, and has made the Tax Deduction limit permanent.
+The limit is $1,000,000 for 2021 and beyond.
+This is wonderful news for small and medium businesses, as they know early in the year that the deduction will be there for them.

 Under Section 179, you can deduct the cost of tangible personal property (new or used) that you finance for your business if the IRS has determined that the property will last more than one year.
 Examples of tangible personal property include computers, business equipment and machinery/heavy equipment, and office furniture.